shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 <div class="alert alert-warning">
 <strong>Be careful with sensitive data!</strong>

-Please be aware not to assign sensitive data to the Template on events like global events like PostDispatch.
+Please make sure that you not assign sensitive data to the template on global events like PostDispatch.
 The view variables are shared accross multiple renders.
-The JsonRenderer as example will sent all variables to the client.
+The JsonRenderer for example will send all variables to the client.
 </div>

 Finally we want to assign some configuration to the template - in this case a slogan, a flag that indicates if the slogan should be italic or not and the font size of the slogan.
 For assignments `$view->assign('name', 'value')` is used - this way we will be able to access it in the Smarty template using `{$name}`.